gymrek-lab/TRTools/trtools/compareSTR/README.rst

 * :code:`--noplot`: Don't output any plots.
 Only produce text output.
 * :code:`--vcftype1 <string>`: Type of VCF file 1.
 * :code:`--vcftype2 <string>`: Type of VCF file 2.
+* :code:`--ignore-phasing`: Treat all calls as if they are unphased

 Outputs
 -------